GraphGhost: Tracing Structures Behind Large Language Models: Appendix: Experiment setting

 \subsection{Synthetic Experiment}

 We first generate directed graphs with 10 nodes and an edge density of 0.6, then randomly drop 60\% of the edges.
 From each resulting subgraph, we randomly select two nodes and retain the subgraph if the path length between them is 3.
 In total, we collect 100,000 such graph cases.
 For training, we use a 5-layer decoder-only transformer with a hidden size of 96 and 12 attention heads.
-The model is trained for 20,000 iterations to ensure stable convergence.
+The model is trained for 20,000 iterations to ensure stable convergence where the validation loss is the minimal.

 For circuit tracing, we employ the ReLU version of the transcoder, with the dead feature window set to 50 and the L1 coefficient set to 0.0005.
 During visualization, we set the node ratio to 0.48 and the edge ratio to 0.86.